 The story behind the Caves of Keash

-There are 16 chambers at Keash, some of which interconnect, although it’s believed that there could be many more yet to be discovered.
+There are 17 chambers at Keash, some of which interconnect, although it’s believed that there could be many more yet to be discovered.

-The discovery of human remains
+The discovery of animal bones

 Bones from the brown bear, red deer, arctic lemming and wolves were all found in the Caves of Keash.
 There was also clear evidence of human life in the caves.